balanced/balanced.github.com/_posts/testing_at_balanced.md

    since no one likes the guy (or gal) who commits broken code, but sometimes people are forgetful, and sometimes what works on one engineer's machine doesn't work on another's.
-A common mistake is to install some new requirement manually, but forget to update the requirements file -- unit tests would pass on the committer's machine, but fail when run elsewhere.
+A common mistake is to install some new library manually, but forget to update the requirements file -- unit tests would pass on the committer's machine, but fail when run elsewhere.
 Running unit tests in a fresh environment catches problems of that sort.